Siripa-Maneein/ku-polls/README.md

 # ku-polls

+## What ku-polls does
-Web application for polls and surveys at Kasetsart University
+This is a web application for conducting online polls and surveys using django.

-## Online Polls for Kasetsart University

-An application for conducting a poll or survey, written in Python using Django.
-It is based on the [Django Tutorial project][django-tutorial], with additional functionality.

-This application is part of the [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).
+It is part of the [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).

 ## How to Install and Run